nate-c-foster/scada2-doc/docs/intro/scada2.md

 UDT custom properties are used by the HMI framework to automate overview displays, mobile views, trending pens, etc ...
 Any UDT that inherits from the core UDT `Components/Component` will get these custom properties and will be considered a "component" by the HMI framework.
-These custom properties allow the developer to tweak the behavior of the HMI framework without modifying any of the scripting.
-See image below for the custom properties of a motor UDT.
+These custom properties allow the developer to tweak the behavior of the HMI framework without needing to modifying any of the backend scripting.
+See image below of the Motor UDT.

 <img src="../img/motor_custom_props.png" alt="View Structure" style="margin-bottom:15px;">